h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Message-Authenticator

 The Message-Authenticator attribute ({{RFC3579}} Section 3.2) MUST NOT be sent over a RADIUS/1.1 connection.
-That attribute is no longer used or needed.
+That attribute is not used or needed in RADIUS/1.1.

 If the Message-Authenticator attribute is received over a RADIUS/1.1 connection, the attribute MUST be silently discarded, or treated as an "invalid attribute", as defined in {{RFC6929}} Section 2.8.
-That is, the Message-Authenticator attribute is no longer used to sign packets.
+That is, the Message-Authenticator attribute is no longer used to sign packets for the RADIUS/1.1 transport.
 Its existence (or not) in this transport is meaningless.

 We note that any packet which contains a Message-Authenticator attribute can still be processed.
 There is no need to discard an entire packet simply because it contains a Message-Authenticator attribute.
 Only the Message-Authenticator attribute itself is ignored.

 For proxies, the Message-Authenticator attribute was always defined as being created and consumed on a "hop by hop" basis.
 That is, a proxy which received a Message-Authenticator attribute from a client would never forward that attribute as-is to another server.
 Instead, the proxy would either suppress, or re-create, the Message-Authenticator attribute in the outgoing request.
 This existing behavior is leveraged in RADIUS/1.1 to suppress the use of Message-Authenticator over a RADIUS/1.1 connection.

+A proxy may receive an Access-Request packet over a RADIUS/1.1 connection, and then forward that packet over a RADIUS/UDP or a RADIUS/TCP connection.
+In that situation, the proxy SHOULD add a Message-Authenticator attribute to every Access-Request packet which is sent over an insecure transport protocol.

+The original text ing {{RFC3579}} Section 3 and "Note 1" required that a server suggested that the Message-Authenticator attribute be present for certain Access-Request packets.
+It also required the use of Message-Authenticator when the Access-Request packet contained an EAP-Message attribute.
+Experience has shown that some RADIUS clients never use the Message-Authenticator, even for the situations where its use is suggested.

+When the Message-Authenticator attribute is missing from Access-Request packets, it is often possible to trivially forge or replay those packets.
+As such, this document RECOMMENDS that RADIUS clients always include Message-Authenticator in Access-Request packets when using UDP or TCP transport.
+As the scope of this document is limited to defining RADIUS/1.1, we cannot mandate that behavior here.
+Instead, we can note that there are no known negatives to this behavior, and there are definite positives, such as increased security.

 ## Message-Authentication-Code

 Similarly, the Message-Authentication-Code attribute defined in {{RFC6218}} Section 3.3 MUST NOT be sent over a RADIUS/1.1 connection.
 That attribute MUST be treated the same as Message-Authenticator, above.

-As the Message-Authentication-Code attribute is no longer used, the related MAC-Randomizer attribute {{RFC6218}} Section 3.2 is also no longer used.
+As the Message-Authentication-Code attribute is no longer used in RADIUS/1.1, the related MAC-Randomizer attribute {{RFC6218}} Section 3.2 is also no longer used.
 It MUST also be treated the same way as Message-Authenticator, above.

 ## CHAP, MS-CHAP, etc.